FangLabNTU/Fentanyl-Hunter/GUI_version/Fentanyl-Hunter_Installation_Guide.md

 The graphical user interface (GUI), developed using Electron, is organized into two main tabs, consistent with the underlying script.

-1. The backend is built with data processing algorithms integrated into a Flask framework.
+1. The backend, which incorporates data processing algorithms, is built using the Flask framework and is stored in the main branch.
-2. The frontend is developed using Electron and Vue 3 to create a Windows desktop application.
+2. The frontend is developed with Electron and Vue 3 to create a Windows desktop application.
+Due to the larger file size, it is stored in the master branch.

 ## 1. Install Python 3.8